Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Thermalization and Quantum Measurements

-We close this Section by further noting that parallels between equilibration and certain features of an effective collapse in quantum measurements are partially motivated by the eigenstate thermalization hypothesis \cite{eth1,eth2,eth3,eth4,rigol,pol,polkovnikov1,polkovnikov2,von_neumann}.
-When valid, this hypothesis allows us to effectively equate the results of local measurements of general observables ${\cal{O}}$ in pure eigenstates $\{| \phi_{n} \rangle\}$ (of energies $\{E_{n} \}$) of a general Hamiltonian $H$ (including Hamiltonians describing a coupling between a measurement device and a microscopic system) with expectation values in equilibrated thermal systems defined by the full system Hamiltonian $H$,
+Further parallels between equilibration and certain features of an effective collapse in quantum measurements are motivated by the Eigenstate Thermalization Hypothesis \cite{eth1,eth2,eth3,eth4,rigol,pol,polkovnikov1,polkovnikov2,von_neumann}.
+When valid, this hypothesis equates the results of local measurements of general observables ${\cal{O}}$ in pure eigenstates $\{| \phi_{n} \rangle\}$ (of energies $\{E_{n} \}$) of a general Hamiltonian (including Hamiltonians describing a coupling between a measurement device and a microscopic system) with expectation values in equilibrated thermal systems defined by the full system Hamiltonian,

 Here, $\rho(E_{n})$ is an equilibrium density matrix associated with the energy $E=E_{n}$ (and, when applicable, any other conserved quantities defining the state $| \phi_{n} \rangle$ and the thermal system).
-Taken to the extreme, this putative equivalence suggests that we may interchange (i) quantum measurement processes with (ii) outcomes of ``canonical'' equilibration.
-More general than adiabatic processes alone, thermalization shares other commonalities with quantum measurements.
-Just as a real quantum measurement (and ensuing collapse) is, generally, not a time reversal invariant operation \cite{cnt} so, too, is a typical finite $T$ thermalization process in a highly entangled many body system.
-The second law of thermodynamics is consistent with an evolution of the entangled $A \cup B$ system that displays a non-decreasing entropy when performing consecutive measurements (compatible with indeterminate outcomes for other subsequent measurements thereafter).
+Taken to the extreme, Eq. (\ref{nOn}) suggests that we may relate two seemingly very different concepts:

+({\bf i}){\it An effective collapse to an eigenstate}.
+The lefthand side of Eq. (\ref{nOn}) yields the results of quantum expectation values associated with (projecting the system onto) eigenstates of the Hamiltonian (also describing, as in a realization of Eq. (\ref{HME}), the measurement process- the substantial coupling $||H_{AB}|| \gg ||H_{A}||$ of the environment ($B$) containing a measurement device to the measured quantity $(A$) and) providing the dynamics.

+({\bf ii}) {\it Equilibration.} The righthand side of Eq. (\ref{nOn}) reflects the outcomes of equilibration (in which, inasmuch as any observable ${\cal{O}}$ can inform, the system effectively becomes indistinguishable from an eigenstate of the very same Hamiltonian associated with item ({\bf i})).
+As noted above, in a realization of Eq. (\ref{HME}) describing a typical measurement, this Hamiltonian displays a dominant coupling between the measurement device and the quantity being measured, $||H_{AB}|| \gg ||H_{A}||$.

+That is, denoting by $\rho_{collapse}$ the probability density matrix following the collapse to an eigenstate of the measurement device and $\rho_{equilibration}$ that associated with equilibration of the small system with the measurement device, Eq. (\ref{nOn}) suggests a very qualitative relation,